copdips/copdips.github.io/docs/posts/2023/2023-09-14-python-asyncio.md

 - `get_running_loop` raises error if there's no running loop.
 - `get_event_loop` return running loop if exists, otherwise create one and return it.

-## Awaitable vs Future vs Task vs Coroutine
+## Awaitable vs Future vs Task vs coroutine

 - [`Awaitable`](https://docs.python.org/3/library/asyncio-task.html#awaitables) is an object can be used in an `await` expression.
 There are three main types of awaitable objects: `coroutines`, `Tasks`, and `Futures`.
-- [`Coroutine`](https://docs.python.org/3/library/asyncio-task.html#coroutine) is declared with the `async/await` syntax is the preferred way of writing asyncio applications.
+- [`coroutine`](https://docs.python.org/3/library/asyncio-task.html#coroutine) is declared with the `async/await` syntax is the preferred way of writing asyncio applications.
 Coroutines can await on `Future` objects until they either have a result or an exception set, or until they are cancelled.
 Python coroutines are awaitables and therefore can be awaited from other coroutines
 - [`Future`](https://docs.python.org/3/library/asyncio-future.html#asyncio.Future) is an awaitable object.
 A Future represents an eventual result of an asynchronous operation.
 Not thread-safe.
 - [`Task`](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task) is subclass of `Future` that runs a Python coroutine.
 Not thread-safe.
 Tasks are used to schedule coroutines concurrently.
 When a coroutine is wrapped into a Task with functions like `asyncio.create_task()` the coroutine is automatically scheduled to run soon

+> <https://docs.python.org/3/library/asyncio-task.html#task-object>: Tasks are used to run coroutines in event loops.
+If a coroutine awaits on a Future, the Task suspends the execution of the coroutine and waits for the completion of the Future.
+When the Future is done, the execution of the wrapped coroutine resumes.
+Event loops use cooperative scheduling: an event loop runs one Task at a time.
+While a Task awaits for the completion of a Future, the event loop runs other Tasks, callbacks, or performs IO operations.

 ## ensure_future vs create_task